Central Bank Center

 The Central Bank Center (formerly known as Lexington Center) is an entertainment, convention and sports complex located on an 11 acre site in downtown Lexington, Kentucky.
-It features a convention center, a shopping mall, the Hyatt Regency Hotel, and Rupp Arena.
+It features a convention center, the Hyatt Regency Hotel, and Rupp Arena.
 It opened in 1976.

 On January 27, 2020, it was announced that Lexington Center's overall naming rights were sold to Central Bank, a local community bank, by the Lexington Center Corporation and JMI Sports, which handles the multimedia rights for both the LCC and the University of Kentucky.
 The Rupp name will continue to receive primacy in the fourteen-year agreement for the arena portion of the complex, and be known as "Rupp Arena at Central Bank Center".